 The borrower receives a lump sum secured by a mortgage over their property.
 Interest accrues and is added to the loan balance.

-ILA’s for this type of transaction are mandatory.
+Independent legal advice for this type of transaction is mandatory.